APSS Crossing Temporary 2018

 DVARP continues with APSS platform – architectural summer school we organize every year.
 This year a week long workshop and APSS Finale has been placed in Porto Montenegro in Tivat for the first time.

 Is it a pop-up, a folie, an installation?
 Does it have a function?
 What is it made of?
 Does it challenge technology?
 What is the methodology?
 How long will it stay?

 After our Re-Use series in APSS, we have continued our journey with the topic of TEMPORARY in architecture, this year extended to CROSSING TEMPORARY.

-Last year inside the city walls of UNESCO site and within the vicinity of Old Austrian Prison - the mothership of APSS broke up with the permanence and talked about its significance in architecture.
-The results of the workshop were amazing installations done by students mentored by Numen/For Use.
+Last year inside the city walls of UNESCO site and within the vicinity of Old Austrian Prison - the mothership of APSS, we broke up with the permanence and talked about its significance in architecture.
+The results of the workshop were brilliant installations done by students mentored by Numen/For Use.
 This year we move to an amazing Porto Montenegro with an expanded topic.

 Temporary structures might be designed to disappear shortly, might have to be set-up quickly and just host an event but they do become part of the public space, part of community.
 They should challenge new ideas, test new possibilities and new approach to public space use, embrace the environment and adapt to the surrounding.